 2. Find professionals with specific IT expertise

 Some projects require professionals with skills, in-depth knowledge, and experience in a very narrow niche – for instance, in Big Data, Machine Learning, or Data Science.
 It’s tough to do a sophisticated project without strong, data-related expertise.
-The only way to successfully implement the solution is to hire an IT service provider with the relevant knowledge and skills.
+That is why outsourcing IT needs to a service provider with the relevant knowledge and skills can be the only way to successfully implement the solution.

 3. Delegate non-core competences

-This allows companies to focus on what they do best instead of trying to handle tasks they lack experience in.
+When a company uses outsourcing, it allows focusing on what they do best instead of trying to handle tasks they lack experience in.
 Let’s imagine an e-commerce business is striving to automate price monitoring on rivals’ websites.
 Building such a technical solution requires a skilled team of backend and frontend developers, database developers, data scientists, and analysts.
 Outsourcing this technical task to specialists allows the business to concentrate on how to use this information to stay ahead of their competitors.

 4. Have a backup team for in-house resources